Arrangements for reopening the church

 Below are the current arrangements for Mass.
 Procedures are still being developed.
 If there are any changes, we will share them here.

-- To support the NHS ‘test and trace’ process, we are collecting contact
+- To support the NHS Test and Trace scheme, we are collecting contact

 details for Mass attendees.
 Participation is voluntary but strongly